Verified Quadratic Virtual Substitution for Real Arithmetic: Introduction

 \section{Introduction}

 \textit{Quantifier elimination (QE)} is the process of transforming quantified formulas into logically equivalent quantifier-free formulas.
-In this paper, we consider QE for the first order logic of real numbers (\FOLR), so quantifiers range over the real numbers.
+In this paper, we consider QE for the first-order logic of real arithmetic (\FOLR), so quantifiers range over the real numbers.
 The Tarski-Seidenberg theorem proves that QE is admissible for the theory of real-closed fields \cite{Tarski, Seidenberg}.
 Real quantified statements arise in a number of application domains, including geometry, chemistry, life sciences, and the verification of cyber-physical systems (CPS) \cite{DBLP:journals/mics/Sturm17}.
-Many of the applications which require QE are safety-critical \cite{platzer2018logical}; accordingly, it is crucial to have both efficient and formally verified support for QE to trust the resulting decisions.
+Many of the applications which require QE are safety-critical \cite{Platzer10,Platzer18}; accordingly, it is crucial to have both efficient and formally verified support for QE to trust the resulting decisions.

 Unfortunately, QE algorithms are quite intricate, which makes it difficult to formally verify their correctness.
 In practice, this necessitates the use of unverified tools.
-For example, the theorem prover KeYmaera~X \cite{fulton2015keymaera}, which is designed to formally verify models of CPS (such as planes and surgical robots) uses Mathematica and/or Z3 as unverified blackbox solvers for QE.
-Although these are admirable tools, they are unverified, and their use introduces a weak link \cite{Misfortunes} into what would otherwise be a (fully verified \cite{DBLP:conf/cpp/BohrerRVVP17}) trustworthy proof.
+For example, the theorem prover KeYmaera~X \cite{fulton2015keymaera}, which is designed to formally verify models of CPS (such as planes and surgical robots) uses Mathematica/Wolfram Engine and/or Z3 as blackbox solvers for QE.
+While these are admirable tools, they are unverified, and their use introduces a weak link \cite{Misfortunes} into what would otherwise be a (fully verified \cite{DBLP:conf/cpp/BohrerRVVP17}) trustworthy proof.

-To help fill this gap, we formally verify linear and quadratic \textit{virtual substitution (VS)} due to Weispfenning \cite{weispfenning1988complexity, weispfenning1997quantifier}.
-VS applies to QE queries that involve a quantified variable $x$ that occurs in a polynomial $f(x)$ with low degree (in theory, this means degree at most 4; in practice, it means degree 2, or at most 3).
-VS is widely considered to be practical; it serves to improve SMT solvers and is central to REDLOG with good practical results \cite{sturm2018thirty}.
-To our knowledge, ours is the first formally verified algorithm that handles VS with quadratic inequalities.
+To help fill this gap, we formally verify linear and quadratic \textit{virtual substitution (VS)} due to Weispfenning \cite{weispfenning1988complexity, weispfenning1997quantifier}, which focuses on QE for a quantified variable $x$ occurring in polynomials $f(x)$ of at most degree 2 in $x$, although variations \cite{kosta2016new,DBLP:conf/issac/Weispfenning94} handle higher degree polynomials.
+Linear and quadratic VS are of practical significance.
+They serve to improve QE \cite{Passmore} and SMT tools and are the basis of the experimentally successful \cite{sturm2018thirty} Redlog solver \cite{DBLP:journals/cca/Dolzmann097}.
+To our knowledge, ours is the first formally verified algorithm for VS with quadratic inequalities.